Jomo Thomas

-Jomo Gamal Thomas is an American businessman, attorney, and author based in New York City.
+Jomo Gamal Thomas was an American businessman, attorney, and author based in New York City.
+He died on November 27, 2025, in Cebu, Philippines.

 Early life

 Thomas was born in the Bronx, New York on January 31, 1974.
 He grew up in Roosevelt and Uniondale.
 During his teenage years, he was active as a motivational speaker, community organizer, and activist with the Economic Opportunity Commission of Nassau County and its satellite community organization, Operation Outreach.

 Thomas received an American Economic Association fellowship to study in their summer training and minority scholarship program at Stanford University.
 He graduated with honors in economics from Brandeis University in 1996 and received his J.D. degree from the George Washington University Law School in 2000.

 Business

-Thomas is co-founder of CBD Ventures, a venture capital company.
+Thomas was a co-founder of CBD Ventures, a venture capital company.

 He also founded Niche Lab Capital Group, a private venture capital group that funded the personal finance publications of Latinos Money Magazine and Black Wealth and Fortune Magazine.

 Latinos Money Magazine is noted for annually publishing the Latino Money Magazine 100 richest Hispanic Americans.
 Black Wealth and Fortune Magazine is noted for publishing the Black Wealth and Fortune 100 Richest Black People in America.

 Thomas, along with Monifa Thomas, published The Black Millionaire Next Door: Black Wealth in 2003.
 That year, he was featured on the Tavis Smiley Show on NPR, discussing the Black Wealth and Fortunes Magazine special report "The Black Millionaire Next Door: Black Wealth 2003".
-The report explored the myth that most wealthy African Americans made their money in sports and entertainment.
-Thomas is managing director of Niche Lab Capital Group, and Monifa Thomas is editor of Black Wealth and Fortunes.

-Thomas is the founder and chairman of J.G.
+Thomas was the founder and chairman of J.G.
 Thomas & Associates, a New York law firm that concentrates on business law, asset protection, estate planning, entertainment law, intellectual property law, and immigration law.